yash-gajjjar/Weather-Forecasting-Supervised-ML/README.md

 ##### Data source:
 http://www.bom.gov.au/climate/dwo/ and http://www.bom.gov.au/climate/data

+## To extract as much accuracy as possible, we have used several supervised machine learning models shown below.
+1. Logistic Regression
+2. Decision Tree
+3. Random Forest Model

 ### The following topics are used in this project:

 - Exploratory data analysis and visualization